-How to Get to the Titantic Belfast Museum
+How to Get to the Titanic Belfast Museum

-If you’re driving from the M1 or M2, you follow signs to Belfast City Airport M3 and then get off at the Titantic Quarter.
+If you’re driving from the M1 or M2, you follow signs to Belfast City Airport M3 and then get off at the Titanic Quarter.

 Titanic Belfast Hours

-There are over 500 underground parking spaces available at Titantic Belfast, and the charge for them is £1.50 for the first hour and £1.00 for every hour after that.
+There are over 500 underground parking spaces available at Titanic Belfast, and the charge for them is £1.50 for the first hour and £1.00 for every hour after that.

 Absolutely yes.
 Basic coverage is not expensive, and as a visitor you are NOT covered under the NHS.
 Compare policies and prices with Travel Insurance Master here, a big name in the travel insurance business, and cross that off your list.